-There are currently eight themes and you have most likely seen them all.
+There are currently nine themes and you might have seen them all.
 It's time for an update!
 In this assignment, you will submit a new theme for all to see.

 A theme on the E-7 website is made up of the following pieces: